 Mustard seeds (Raai)

-They have options in colours, like black, yellow, brown but mostly people prefer black ones.
+They have options in colors, like black, yellow, brown but mostly people prefer black ones.
 They are very minute in appearance.
-It is while sauteing something and when they are crushed they add an amazing smoky flavour.
-It cures migraine and also helps in asthma.
+It is while sauteing something and when they are crushed they add an amazing smoky flavor.
+It cures migraines and also helps in asthma.

-The most expensive spice in the world, and has the most unique and bright orangish-red colour.
-It is used as a garnish for sweets, and also it is used in milk, “Kesar ka Dudh” is famous at some places.
+The most expensive spice in the world, and has the most unique and bright orangish-red color.
+It is used as a garnish for sweets, and also it is used in milk, “Kesar ka Dudh” is famous in some places.
 It has a very strong aroma plus the taste is very earthy yet rich, VERY rich.
-Also, it is said that when saffron has a deeper colour, it is considered very pure.
+Also, it is said that when saffron has a deeper color, it is considered very pure.

 Ah! the green and white hard seed with a sweet and pungent taste.
 It is very beneficial to health, one should eat soaked fennel first thing in the morning as it works as a cooling agent.
-It is one of the most used and loved mouth freshener for people in India, Add some sugar, tulsi leaves and fennel seed together and voila! you have a really amazing mouth freshener ready for you.
+It is one of the most used and loved mouth fresheners for people in India, Add some sugar, tulsi leaves, and fennel seed together, and voila! you have a really amazing mouth freshener ready for you.
 It has some medicinal benefits as well as it helps in digestion and manages the weight, too.
 Plus, It is a good source of vitamin C.

 Red Chilli Powder (Laal Mirchi)

 The king of Indian Spices, if I must say.
-A powder made from the seeds of red chillies.
+A powder made from the seeds of red chilies.
 The powder is exceptionally Spicy and strong and that is exactly why it is used in small quantities.
-The chilli is also used in its whole form in various South Indian curries.
+The chili is also used in its whole form in various South Indian curries.